OutSystems/docs-product/src/develop/case-management-workflow/case-management-framework/ref/auto/CaseServices_API.final.md

 [Case_CheckActivityAccess](<#Case_CheckActivityAccess>) | Check if a user has access (directly assigned) to an activity (open or closed)
 [Case_CheckActivityIsActive](<#Case_CheckActivityIsActive>) | Checks if the given activity belongs to the current OutSystems BPT process that is active for this Case, and if the activity itself is also active.
 [Case_CheckProcessIsActive](<#Case_CheckProcessIsActive>) | Checks if the current associated bpt process  is active for this Case
 [Case_CloseActivity](<#Case_CloseActivity>) | Close an activity and validates that only the correct user can close it.
-Will try to close it in a synchronous way (bpt default behaviour) so it performs a COMMIT in the current transition.
+Will try to close it in a synchronous way (bpt default behavior) so it performs a COMMIT in the current transition.
 [Case_CloseActivityAsync](<#Case_CloseActivityAsync>) | Close an activity and validates that only the correct user can close it (will try to close the activity in an asynchronous way).
-Enhanced activity close funtionality in opposing the default syncronous bpt close behaviour).
+Enhanced activity close funtionality in opposing the default syncronous bpt close behavior).
 [Case_Complete](<#Case_Complete>) | Enables to close an existing case instance based on an existing process identifier [Case_Delete](<#Case_Delete>) | Deletes a case instance [Case_Discard](<#Case_Discard>) | Discard a case instance%%%%Note: All associated running processes/activities will be terminated.